jarv/one-post-a-year/README.md

 - Uses [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) as the main font.
 - Light and Dark theme.
 - RSS feed shows the full article.
+- 🆕 Allows you to customize header and footer, now ready for enterprise!

 Design inspired by [100-bytes-of-css-to-look-great-everywhere](https://dev.to/swyx/100-bytes-of-css-to-look-great-everywhere-19pd)